EwartM/ewartm.github.io/add-gwtp-mvp-architecture.md

 #### [](#header-2)'Application' presenter
 This presenter will be the base presenter inside which all other will display

-Add a new Presenter via New > 'create GWTP Presenter with View'
+Create a new Presenter via New > 'create GWTP Presenter with View'
 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-07 at 8.21.34 PM.png)

-Create a new nested presenter called Application under ..client.ui
-Uncheck 'Place' and check 'UI Handlers'
+Name the presenter Application and create it in the client.ui package Uncheck 'Place' and check 'UI Handlers'
 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-07 at 6.09.42 PM.png)